mjenior/mjenior.github.io/about/about.md

 I am currently a graduate student, working on my PhD. in the lab of Dr. Pat Schloss at the University of Michigan.
 My thesis project involves making sense of large community-level datasets from the gut microbiome.
 Hence the title of my blog!

+Talk about scientific interests......

+Talk about career goals.....

 This blog is meant to be a chronicle of my thesis research.
 Expect some progress, procrastination, with inevitable raging...

 <div style="text-align:center"><img src ="http://phdcomics.com/comics/archive/phd070513s.gif" /></div>